 Bank Account Garnishment

-Dipping into your bank account is another way debt collectors may try to to cover an outstanding debt.
+Dipping into your bank account is another way debt collectors may try to cover an outstanding debt.
 But again, they must first go through the courts to obtain legal permission to have your bank account garnished.
 And this must happen before the two-year deadline expires.

 When Does The Statute Of Limitations In Ontario For Debt Start?